Sa3dy/LaravelAngularJSArticlesSystem/README.md

 ## License

-This is free to us.
+This is free to use.